 What to See and Do

-Bozburun, a small seaside down in Marmaris.
+Bozburun, a small seaside town near Marmaris.
 You can sail from bay to bay in the beautiful clear waters, stopping into sweet little restaurants and the Dionysos Hotel, a set of stone buildings (including a Decleor spa) in the hills overlooking Bozburun Bay.
 While there, try the region’s famous mountain-pine honey and make a stop at the Kumlubak Yacht Club for a delicious meal in a beautiful seaside setting.

 Marmaris Town.
 Stay away from the touristy harbor and town, with its noisy streets and rowdy nightclubs.